tgc-bot/FourAcesContracts/Membership.md

       - *Simple majority:* where just one half (51%) of the votes meets a result (rounded in same way as above.)

+  - “including” is to be interpreted as being a non-exhaustive list, unless otherwise stated.

 <sup>1</sup> – While people have been named, their employment CAN be
 altered without a change to Contract.